SarmadSA/Communication-System-Simulation/README.md

 Encoding and decoding algorithmes used in this project:
 1. Self made encode/decoder
-2. Hamming-code encoder/decoder
+2. Hamming encoder/decoder
-3. BCH code encoder/decoder
+3. BCH encoder/decoder